Genivia/ugrep/README.md

             insertions, `-' allows deletions and `~' allows substitutions.
 For example, -Z+~3 allows up to three insertions or substitutions, but no deletions.
 The first character of an approximate match always matches the start of a pattern.
+Option -U applies fuzzy matching to bytes.
 Option --sort=best orders matching files by best match.
             No whitespace may be given between -Z and its argument.

 The beginning of a pattern always matches the first character of an approximate match as a practical strategy to prevent many false "randomized" matches for